monosux/ethereum-block-by-date/README.md

 # Ethereum Block By Date

-Get Ethereum block number by a given date.
-Or blocks by a given period duration.
+Get Ethereum block number by a given date. blocks by a given period duration. or date from a given block

 Works with any Ethereum based mainnet or testnet networks.